KetweW/Protocols/STARBAR.md

 19. Wash sample once in PBSTw(remove high salt to ensure Ligase activity)
 20. Incubate in wet condition for 4hr at RT
-21. Wash 2X in PBSTw and prepare RCA buffer **on ice**
+21. Wash 2X in PBSTw and prepare RCA buffer **on ice** The dNTP should experience less than 5 freeze-thaw and less than 3 freeze-thaw cycle for aadUTP and Phi29 buffer

 | Volume  | Stock                             | Target    |
 | ------- | --------------------------------- | --------- |
 | 30 μl    | 10x Phi29 buffer              | 1×        |